rust-embedded/discovery/src/03-setup/windows.md

 ## `arm-none-eabi-*`

 ARM provides `.exe` installers for Windows.
-Grab one from [here], and follow the instructions.
+Grab one from [here][gcc], and follow the instructions.
 Just before the installation process finishes tick/select the "Add path to environment variable" option.
 Then verify that the tools are in your `%PATH%`:

 ``` console
 $ arm-none-eabi-gcc -v